saintgokex/Nollywood-Most-Influential-/README.md

 ## Who is Nigerian Box Office’s Number One?

-Nigeria box Office has generated a cumulative revenue of 19 billion naira over the past three years, our analysis won't be fair if we don't assess who the top earners are among our Nollywood stars.
+The Nigerian box office serves as a barometer of an actor's commercial prowess and influence within the film industry.
+Through our examination of box office data, we uncover the top earners and their impact on the industry's financial landscape.
+Nigeria box Office has generated a cumulative revenue of 19 billion naira over the past three years.

 ![](https://github.com/saintgokex/Nollywood-Most-Influential-/blob/d5ffa0b85d8e3d1c1e8ad5b38bcdfb46c0e117a2/Screenshot_20240430-015620.png)